aegntic/ae-desktop/packages/ui-tars/operators/adb/README.md

-# @ui-tars/operator-adb
+# @ui-ae/operator-adb

-Operator Android SDK for UI-TARS using ADB.
+Operator Android SDK for UI-AE using ADB.

 ## Features